JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 2
 ```

-However, it is necessary to ensure that the variable will always be declared in all cases in such cases.
+However, it is necessary to ensure that the variable is always declared in all cases.

 ```jldoctest conditions; output = false
 function compare(x, y)